awsdocs/application-auto-scaling-user-guide/doc_source/application-auto-scaling-scheduled-scaling.md

 **Note**
 When you configure scheduled actions in the console of the target service \(if supported by the service\), this automatically registers the resource as a scalable target with Application Auto Scaling\.
 For brevity, the examples in this guide illustrate CLI commands for a few of the services that integrate with Application Auto Scaling\.
 To specify a different scalable target, specify its namespace in `--service-namespace`, its scalable dimension in `--scalable-dimension`, and its resource ID in `--resource-id`\.
 For a list of valid values for each option, see [https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/register-scalable-target.html](https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/register-scalable-target.html)\.

+## Limitations<a name="scheduled-scaling-limitations"></a>

+The following are limitations when using scheduled scaling:
++ Application Auto Scaling doesn't provide second\-level precision in schedule expressions\.
+The finest resolution using a cron expression is 1 minute\.
++ The scalable target can't be an Amazon MSK cluster\.
+Scheduled scaling is not supported for Amazon MSK\.